pranav-P92/AWS-SAA/README.md

     - limit: Max 7 instances per AZ (per group)
     - can spread across different AZs
     - reduced risk of simultaneous failure.
-- **Partitions**: Instances split into isolated partitions in multiple AZs. each partitions can have multiple EC2 instances.
+- **Partitions**: Instances are divided into Parititions.
+Each partition uses separate hardware.
     - goal: Balance **scale + fault isolation**
     - scale: Hundreds of instances per group
+    - If one partition fails, others are not affected.
-    - can span across multiple AZs in the same region
+    - can span across multiple AZs in the same region.
-    - The instance in the partition does not share rack with the instances in the other partitions
-    - A partition failure can affect many EC2 but won’t affect other partition.
     - EC2 instances get access to the partition information as metadata.

 ### **Elastic Network Interface (ENI)**